Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Experiment

 \section{Experiment}

-We conduct our experiments in two parts. \emph{First}, we evaluate \dflood{} model on the TideWatch dataset (see Section \ref{sec:dataset}) against five competitive baseline models, taking forecasting inundation across the Virginian Eastern Shore region as our case study. \emph{Second}, we conduct an ablation study of our model, underscoring the importance of the components of our proposed architecture.
+In our experiments, we first evaluate \dflood{} on the TideWatch dataset against six competitive baseline models; taking forecasting inundation within the \textit{Virginia Eastern Shore} region as our case study.
+Then, we conduct an ablation study to demonstrate the importance of the different context information utilized in \dflood{}.